opencv/opencv/modules/contrib/doc/facerec/tutorial/facerec_gender_classification.rst

 * Patrick Stewart
 * Tom Cruise

 Once you have acquired some images, you'll need to read them.
-In the demo I have decided to read the images from a very simple CSV file.
+In the demo application I have decided to read the images from a very simple CSV file.
 Why?
 Because it's the simplest platform-independent approach I can think of.
 However, if you know a simpler solution please ping me about it.
 Basically all the CSV file needs to contain are lines composed of a ``filename`` followed by a ``;`` followed by the ``label`` (as *integer number*), making up a line like this:

 .. code-block:: none